dev-sec/chef-nginx-hardening/CONTRIBUTING.md

 Some great guidelines can be found [here](https://wiki.openstack.org/wiki/GitCommitMessages) and [here](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).

 ## Expectations

 ### Don't reinvent the wheel

 This hardening project doesn't intend to reinvent the configuration stack for services.
 Aim to use official configuration projects first and provide hardening as a layer on top.
 The goal is remove the need for a user to configure all aspects of services and maintain security configuration.
 This way, the user can still configure a service using the interface provided by the official project.

-* For Chef refer to the official [opscode community cookbooks](http://community.opscode.com/cookbooks).
+- For Chef refer to the official [Chef Supermarket](https://supermarket.chef.io/).
-* For Puppet head to the [Puppet Forge](https://forge.puppetlabs.com/) and take a node of the Puppet supported modules.
+- For Puppet head to the [Puppet Forge](https://forge.puppetlabs.com/) and take a node of the Puppet supported modules.

 These projects are generally hosted on GitHub as well.

-In some cases, we in fact create the full rollout stack, but this is generally the exception ([os-hardening](https://github.com/TelekomLabs/chef-os-hardening), [nginx-hardening](https://github.com/TelekomLabs/chef-nginx-hardening)).
+In some cases, we in fact create the full rollout stack, but this is generally the exception ([os-hardening](https://github.com/dev-sec/chef-os-hardening), [nginx-hardening](https://github.com/dev-sec/chef-nginx-hardening)).

 ### Be explicit

-* Please avoid using nonsensical property and variable names
+- Please avoid using nonsensical property and variable names
-* Use self-describing attribute names for user configuration
+- Use self-describing attribute names for user configuration
-* In case of failures, communicate what happened and why a failure occurs to the user.
+- In case of failures, communicate what happened and why a failure occurs to the user.
 Make it easy to track the code or action that produced the error.
 Try to catch and handle errors if possible to provide improved failure messages.

 ### Add tests